 In the late 1970s, the Department of Housing and Urban Development (HUD) expanded their rules for the types of housing they would fund, which opened a door for opportunity for Independent Living Services.

 Then in 1990, Schneider House, also known as Creative Living, was added.
-Schneider House represented another expansion in the services provided by Independent Living Services, as it provides a group home environment for people with profound disabilities.
+Schneider House represented another expansion in the services provided by Independent Living Services, as it provides a group home environment for people with more involved disabilities and has nursing staff available.
+Schneider House is an ICF/IID (intermediate Care Facility for Individuals with Intellectual Disabilities).

 In 1996, Independent Living Services expanded it’s services even further with the opening of Profiles Enrichment Center, an adult development program for individuals with developmental disabilities.